helium/HIP/0113-reward-cbrs-as-experimental.md

 ## Deployment Impact

-Implementation of this HIP is simple and will involve updating a few variables in the Mobile Oracle to calculate CBRS PoC rewards using the new reward points described above.
+Implementation of this HIP is simple and will involve updating a few variables in the Mobile Oracle to calculate CBRS PoC rewards using the updated Modeled Coverage Points described above.

-If this HIP passes, it is expected that implementation of this HIP should not take longer than 1 week.
+If this HIP passes, the Mobile Oracle shall be updated **30 epochs (30 days) after the vote ends**.
 Nova Labs will complete the implementation and deployment of this HIP, collaborating with Helium Foundation as required.

 ## Success Metrics